Golden (Romeo Santos album): Background

 Following the release of Formula, Vol. 2 (2014), Santos embarked on Vol. 2 Tour to promote the album.
-Eventually, the album was the best-selling latin album of 2014 and 2015.
-The tour was a box office success selling out arenas and stadiums all over America and Europe, including Yankee Stadium in New York and a 360 concert in Santo Domingo with record of attedance.
-The tour wraped up on August 27, 2016 in Punta Cana, Dominican Republic.
+Eventually, the album was the best-selling Latin album of 2014 and 2015.
+The tour was a box office success selling out arenas and stadiums all over America and Europe, including Yankee Stadium in New York and a 360 concert in Santo Domingo with record of attendance.
+The tour wrapped up on August 27, 2016 in Punta Cana, Dominican Republic.

-On June 8, 2016, Santos and Jay-Z launch Roic Nation Lation a latin division within Roc Nation with Santos as a CEO.
-On October 28, 2016 Santos post a photo on social media revealing that he was recording a new album title of his next album Golden set to release on 2017.
+On June 8, 2016, Santos and Jay-Z launch Roic Nation Lation a Latin division within Roc Nation with Santos as a CEO.
+On October 28, 2016 Santos posted a photo on social media revealing that he was recording a new album title of his next album Golden set to release on 2017.
 On February 19, 2017 Santos performed on a Pop-Up Show in Los Angeles to promote the lead single "Heroe Favorito".
 On April 1, 2017 Santos posted a photo with Nicky Jam announcing that he was working on his next single.
 The recording seasons of the album ended on May 23, 2022 according to the artist.
 On June 20, 2017, Santos announced the release date of the album, the same date of his 36th birthday.